25.7% of Mac devices have a peer-to-peer file sharing product installed compared to 31.1% of Windows devices

 Company and Reproduction Information

-Please contact OPSWAT sales for more information on OPSWAT Gears.
+Please contact OPSWAT sales for more information on OPSWAT Gears (now MetaAccess).
 For more information about this report, please contact email@example.com.
 Parties interested in hosting this report are free to do so as long as credit is given to OPSWAT, Inc., and a link is provided to www.opswat.com/resources/reports.

 Disclaimer of Warranty